 Cart Services for Students with Hearing Impairments

 CART (Communication Access Realtime Translation), also known as realtime captioning, is a computer program that translates spoken English into realtime captioning for students with hearing impairments.
-Students who need CART services should contact the Assistant Dean for Students with Disabilities as soon as they have finalized their class schedule in order to make arrangements with an appropriate provider prior to the beginning of the academic semester.
+Students who need CART services should contact the Associate Director for Students with Disabilities as soon as they have finalized their class schedule in order to make arrangements with an appropriate provider prior to the beginning of the academic semester.

-Students whose documentation supports taking four courses rather than five may underload during the academic year.
-They may make up these courses during the summer session at Boston College, at another university, or during their senior year.
+Students whose documentation supports taking four courses rather than five per semester may underload during the academic year.
+They may make up these courses during the summer session at Boston College.
+This is commonly referred to as the "4-4-2" plan.
+Tuition remission for the two summer courses (but not on-campus housing) will be provided.
+This accommodation is available to undergraduate students only.
+Students in the Woods College of Advancing Studies are not eligible.

 Students with visual impairments who have the JAWS screen reader software program installed on their computer may be interested in obtaining their required textbooks in electronic format.
 In order to allow sufficient time to obtain textbooks in this format, it is imperative that students provide the Assistant Dean for Students with Disabilities with the title, author, publisher, and year of publication for each text as soon as they have confirmed their course selection.
 It is equally imperative for professors to provide students with this information at their earliest convenience, since it may take several weeks for publishers to respond to requests for this alternate format.

-Students with hearing impairments who are interested in using interpreters in their classes must inform the Assistant Dean for Students with Disabilities of the need for this accommodation at their earliest possible convenience following course registration due to the time needed to secure interpreters for the following academic semester.
+Students who are Deaf or have hearing impairements who are interested in using interpreters in their classes must inform the Associated Director for Student Disability Services of the need for this accommodation at their earliest possible convenience following course registration due to the time needed to secure interpreters for the following academic semester.
 There is no guarantee that an interpreter will be found if a student does not provide sufficient notice of this need.

 To ensure that all Boston College faculty, staff, students, and visitors have access to the libraries' collections, resources and facilities, a variety of services are provided to assist users with disabilities.